 Some anesthesiologists recommend a bleeding time prior to placing an epidural in a thrombocytopenic parturient.
 Bleeding time is influenced by various factors, has large interobserver variation, and cannot predict bleeding or transfusion requirements.
 This is not useful in assessing platelet function with ITP or GT, and its use should be discouraged.

-Preeclampsia accounts for 21% of cases of maternal thrombocytopenia.
+Preeclampsia occurs in 3 to 4% of pregnancies and accounts for 5 to 21% of cases of maternal thrombocytopenia.
 Thrombocytopenia is usually moderate and platelet count rarely decreases to < 20,000/μL.
 Thrombocytopenia in patients with preeclampsia always correlates with the severity of the disease.
+A platelet count of <100,000/uL is diagnostic for preeclampsia.
 It is considered a sign of worsening disease and is an indication for delivery.

 The most severe spectrum of preeclampsia is established when the vascular endothelial damage produces microangiopathic hemolytic anemia, elevating liver enzymes along with thrombocytopenia and establishing a syndrome known as HELLP (hemolysis, elevated liver enzymes, low platelets).